astang0/GwinaVPN/README.md

 6. Done.

-7. If you want to remove a conenction from a device, just remove the user/computer from the AD group.
+7. If you want to remove a connection from a device, just remove the user/computer from the AD group.
    <br/>The script will remove the connection if there are no settings configured in the GPO.

+For more information refer to the wiki.

 ## Parameters
 #### ```-ProfileName```